 - The simplest way is to look up your car type in one of the vehicle running cost guides online, such as the RACQ car running costs guide.

-- Look at the running costs only.
+- Look at the running costs only (from page 7 of the RACQ document).
 These are the costs that vary with your car's usage: fuel, tyres and servicing.

 - You may need to pick a car that is similar to yours if you can't find your exact make and model.
 For example:

 |Small, e.g Suzuki Swifit||12c/km|

 If you're really keen, you could also do this by keeping your own record of everything you spend on fuel, tyres and servicing over a year (making sure to spread the cost of any parts over their expected lifespan) and recording the total kilometres driven over that period.

 Do some car owners get less profit than others on distance income?